vatesfr/xen-orchestra/README.md

-xo-web
+Xo-web
 ======

-Web client for XO server
+Xo-web is a Web client for XO server.
+This is a DRAFT for testing purpose ONLY.